ÂÂÂÂ

 Cross the tube on the top of the gas tank and place it in the middle.

-As you can see, I used a plastic push to connect fittings kit, 1/4″ 6mm OD quick-release connector and placed it in the middle of the lines.
-Measure the nylon tube from both rear tires and use the T-connect to split from left to right.
+As you can see, I used a plastic push-to-connect fittings kit with a 1/4″ 6mm OD quick-release connector and placed it in the middle of the lines.
+Measure the nylon tube from both rear tires and use the T-connect to split it from left to right.

-Look for a good location to put your air inflation.
-Drill 5/16 on the body and put the Vixen Air Inflation Schrader valve with push to connect (PTC) for 1/4″ OD Air Line.
+Look for a good location to install your air inflation.
+Drill 5/16 on the body and install the Vixen Air Inflation Schrader valve with push-to-connect (PTC) for 1/4″ OD Air Line.

 Step 3.
 Secure Inflation Valve & Connect Pneumatic Air Line

-Use the 13mm wrench ratchet and the open ratchet, secure the inflation valve then connect the pneumatic airline 1/4″ Od pneumatic nylon tube.
+Use the 13mm wrench ratchet and the open ratchet to secure the inflation valve and connect the pneumatic airline 1/4″ Od pneumatic nylon tube.

 Step 4.
 Split Nylon Tube with T-connect & Add Valve Control

-Next, you’ll need to split the nylon tube using T-connect and add valve control.
+Next, you’ll need to split the nylon tube using a T-connect and add valve control.

 Wait, why do I need valve control?